Beckman Scholars Title

 Beckman research project in the Stanton group:

-An extension of the equation-of-motion coupled cluster method to biradicals
+Download a copy of Devin's Research report, entitled An extension of the equation-of-motion coupled cluster method to biradicals with full and approximate triple excitations

 The equation-of-motion coupled cluster (EOM-CC) method,1,2 is a powerful theoretical tool for the treatment of molecules with unpaired electrons, known as radicals.
 This approach, which exploits the structure of Fock space (the space spanned by all SCF determinants for all numbers of electrons), is based on the calculation of a "well-behaved" N-electron (closed shell) reference state.
 This information is then used to affect a similarity transformation of the electronic Hamiltonian and diagonalize the transformed Hamiltonian.
 When the Hamiltonian is diagonalized in the N-electron space, the method gives the excitation spectrum of the molecule of interest.
 Diagonalization in other sectors of Fock space (a different number of electrons) gives energies of specific target states.
 For instance, diagonalization in the (N-1)-electron space gives doublet radicals (one unpaired spin).
 The advantages of these approaches include rigorous spin-adaptation, balance in the treatment of different electron configurations, and ease of application.